Academic writing centre

 Who are we?

 The writing mentors are skilled and highly motivated students and teachers.
 They come from various subjects and are trained in writing pedagogy and counselling.
+Some of our mentors are native English speakers.

 The centre is led by Ingerid S. Straume.
 She has a cross-disciplinary background, including writing studies and a PhD in the philosophy of education.
 Ingerid Straume has a lot of experience in supervision and giving courses in academic writing.
 She is a co-editor of Search & Write, and a published writer.